 Princess Thayet jian Wilima in Lioness Rampant.
 She's skilled with a crossbow and, along with her bodyguard, takes it on herself to guard a group of refugee children to the safety of a convent.

-While most of her badassery was done before Ozma made her a princess, Princess Dorothy is still considered Oz's heroine and champion.
+While most of her badassery was done before Ozma made her a princess, Princess Dorothy is still considered the Land of Oz's heroine and champion.
 She's still pretty strong-willed and feisty even with a crown on her head.
 Princess Ozma herself is a delicate and dainty thing, but very much a badass sorceress when circumstances call for it.
 Neither princess takes very kindly to anyone threatening the peaceful citizens of Oz, or each other.

 In Fiona Patton's Tales of the Branion Realm series, gender is no object, and royal women are knights and do a lot of fighting.
 In the first book, the Crown Prince's betrothed brings her weapons and squire on their tour of the country and helps fight off an attack on the party.
 Later, she becomes very angry at him over her pregnancy, because it means she won't be allowed to go with him to war.

 The Firebird Trilogy: Firebird, youngest daughter of the Netaian queen, had a choice between going into advanced music studies or going into the military.
 She chose the military, and has repeatedly demonstrated her fighting skills and courage.
 She also has no diplomatic skills, contrasting with her sisters, Princess Classic Carradee and Politically-Active Princess Phoena.